orochi-network/zkDatabase/README.md

 A distributed storage will be used to serve the data and prevent single point of failure, it allows everyone with a replication of the data to reconstruct the database and its Merkle tree.
 Recovery from fault is an essential feature.

-Cryptographic authorization & encryption Public data will be accessible for everyone.
+### Cryptographic authorization & encryption

+Public data will be accessible for everyone.
 Private data is encrypted and authorization based.

+### BSON document

-BSON document will be used to enforce the data structure.
+BSON will be used to enforce the data structure.
 All data must match with a predefined schema, which is necessary to keep the database consistent.

 ### B-tree